Jonesy2910/Encryption_Blind_Index/src/main/java/org/README.md

 #### 3. Work on way to stop SQL Injection
 #### 4. Check for other vulnerabilities
 #### 5. Comment code for better documentation
+#### 6. Look into how to store the encryption keys on AWS so they are more secure